xchem/soakDB/README.md

 # soakDB
-soakDB excel for XChem fragment screening
+soakDB excel code for XChem fragment screening by X-rays